 - Evacuate immediately and calmly—if there's an order from your local government unit or if you live near a body of water or mountainsides—to avoid flash floods and landslides.
 Close all windows and switch off your main power supply.

 - Make a plan for staying in touch with your family during a typhoon.
+Have a designated place for the family to gather in case some members get separated.

 - Keep your phones charged.